bhubie/talks/blazor-render-modes/slides/slides.md

 </v-click>

 <!--
-  - Alright - going to be using this term a lot through tthis talk,
+  - going to be using the term Render Mode a lot throughout this talk.
     - So lets define what a render mode actually is.
   - The simple answer is - how and where a component is rendered.
     - These differnt modes effect interactivity, performance, and user experience.